WheteThunger/DroneScaleManager/README.md

 Drone API_GetParentDrone(BaseEntity entity)
 ```

-- Returns the resized drone, given the root entity or a child of the root entity.
+- Returns the resized drone, given the root entity or a child of the root entity
-- Returns `null` if the entity is not a root entity or is not parented to a resized drone's root entity.
+- Returns `null` if the entity is not a root entity or is not parented to a resized drone's root entity
-- If you expect to call this often, you can optimize performance by only calling after verifying that the entity has a parent.
+- If you expect to call this often, you can optimize performance by only calling after verifying that the entity has a parent

 #### API_GetRootEntity